archived-code-challenges/ratings-service/Rating.md

 **userId will be auto-assigned by the system to the user making the request, as denoted previously.

+Functionality to have in mind:

-The pair (userId, target) needs to be unique in the system // One comment per user.
+- The pair (userId, target) needs to be unique in the system, this means one comment per user and target.
+- A rating can only be updated by its owner.
+- A rating can be deleted by its owner or by an administrator.
+- Defaults for active, anonymous and extra would be applied if not supplied
+- id, date and userId will be ignored if supplied.

 Create
 ------